communitybridge/easycla/docs/Whitelist-Contributors.md

 The GitHub Organization Whitelist lets you add or remove organizations from a whitelist so that company employees can contribute to project—the CLA service checks the GitHub organizations that the user belongs to.

+**_Requirements:_**

+Each member of your organization must ensure that these items are Public in their GitHub Profile:

+* Their membership with the organization.
+Each Private member should follow this [procedure](https://help.github.com/en/articles/publicizing-or-hiding-organization-membership) to make their membership Public.

+* The associated email address for the organization member.
+Each Private member should make their associated email address Public (members can have multiple emails in their Profile, so they must select the appropriate one).

+**Do these steps:**

-1. Click the **pencil icon** next to Github Org Whitelist.
+1. Click the **pencil** icon next to Github Org Whitelist.

    The Github Organization Whitelist dialog appears.

    ![Github Organization Whitelist](imgs/CLA-GitHub-Organization-Whitelist-no-organizations.png)

-   **Note**: Click **CONNECT GITHUB** if the organization you want to whitelist is not listed in the dialog.
+   **Note:** Click **CONNECT GITHUB** if the organization you want to whitelist is not listed in the dialog.
 The Add GitHub Organization dialog appears and lets you specify the GitHub organization.

-2. Click **ADD** or **REMOVE** next to the organization that you want to add or remove, respectively.
+1. Click **ADD** or **REMOVE** next to the organization that you want to add or remove, respectively.

    Your organizations appear in their organization whitelist.